Coopydood/ultimate-macOS-KVM/README.md

 ## I'm here for GPU passthrough

-...and you've come to the right place. ultimate-macOS-KVM includes several handy built-in tools to make VFIO-PCI passthrough (including GPUs) as painfree as possible.
+...and you've come to the right place. ultimate-macOS-KVM includes several handy built-in tools to make VFIO-PCI passthrough (including GPUs) as pain-free as possible.
 Please see the documentation on how to get started with these tools.

 Oh, and speaking of...